-Autorin: Dr. phil. des.
+Autorin: Dr. phil.
 Johanna Oeschger

 Gutachtende: Prof. Stefan Keller (PH FHNW), Prof. Dr. Miriam Locher (Universität Basel)